greninger-lab/vadr-vscan-aglab/README.md

 * Rubella virus
 * Seasonal human coronavirus (229E, NL63, HKU1, OC43)

-# Dependencies required before installing "vadr-vscan-aglab"
+# Dependencies required before using "vadr-vscan-aglab"
 Nextflow - [installation instructions](https://www.nextflow.io/docs/latest/install.html)

 Docker - [installation instructions](https://docs.docker.com/get-started/get-docker/)

 # How vadr-vscan-aglab pipeline works
-For a nucleotide sequence in FASTA file the tool compares to curated reference models to automatically annotate genomic features (.vadr.tbl) and report potential sequence anomalies (error_alert.tsv).
+The tool compares a FASTA formatted nucleotide sequence to curated reference models to automatically annotate genomic features (.vadr.tbl) and report potential sequence anomalies (error_alert.tsv).
-If a [Submission Template (.sbt) file](https://submit.ncbi.nlm.nih.gov/genbank/template/submission/) and a [Source Modifiers Table (.src) file](https://www.ncbi.nlm.nih.gov/WebSub/html/help/genbank-source-table.html) are included, ASN.1 Format (.sqn) files will be generated for [NCBI GenBank submission] (https://www.ncbi.nlm.nih.gov/genbank/submit/) of your sequences by email to gb-sub@ncbi.nlm.nih.gov
+If a [Submission Template (.sbt) file](https://submit.ncbi.nlm.nih.gov/genbank/template/submission/) and a [Source Modifiers Table (.src) file](https://www.ncbi.nlm.nih.gov/WebSub/html/help/genbank-source-table.html) are included, ASN.1 Format (.sqn) files will be generated for [NCBI GenBank submission](https://www.ncbi.nlm.nih.gov/genbank/submit/) of your sequences by email to gb-sub@ncbi.nlm.nih.gov

 ## Utility tools for creating a samplesheet of the fasta files (if needed)
-Since this container uses Nextflow, it requires a samplesheet in CSV format.
+This pipeline is a containerized application and designed to elastically scale to utilize the available resources of the computing environment it is run in (desktop, cloud, or cluster).
+As such, it requires a samplesheet in CSV format to facilitate parallel annotation of the maximum number of sequences simultaneously within the constraints of available compute resources.
 The samplesheet must indicate the FASTA header and the file path for each query sequence.

-Note: the current container version requires each query sequence to be stored in a separate FASTA file.
+Note: the current version of the pipeline requires each query sequence to be stored in a separate FASTA file.
 Multi-FASTA files are not supported.

 You are welcome to split multifasta and create the samplesheet manually, but we also provide scripts to generate it automatically for your convenience.